Literacy across the curriculum

 - Does this remind you of anything from your life?”

 - If you were that character, how would you have persuaded him / her to turn himself/herself in?” (rather than “What was the main character’s name in the book?”)

 Your child might respond with even more thought-provoking questions so continue to encourage her higher levels of thinking.
 By giving the opportunity for your child to reflect, you will have transformed her from a passive reader to an active reader.

 There are so many great books to choose from, sometimes it is hard to know where to start to make your family a ‘reading family’.
-If you and your child need help with choosing a book, have a look at the link below.

 For more contemporary books, there are many recommended books from various Children’s Book Awards (e.g. The Guardian’s Children’s Fiction Award, Costa Children’s Award and Blue Peter Book Award).